-If we subtract the projected university cost from Annabelle’s projected JISA pot, that leaves £106,000, enough for roughly a 25% deposit on that average home.
+If we subtract the projected university cost from Annabelle’s projected JISA pot, that leaves £203,000, enough for nearly a 50% deposit on that average home.

 So, the projected money in Annabelle’s JISA seems like a lot, but it might just be enough to pay for university and a deposit on a first property.